Skip to main content

 Oregano Tea for Digestive Problems

-For digestive problems, loss of appetite and respiratory ailments with cough or sore throat, oregano tea can provide quick relief.
+For digestive problems, loss of appetite and respiratory ailments involving a cough or sore throat, oregano tea can provide quick relief.
 There are several ways you can prepare the healing tea.

-For a tea to drink, pour one to two teaspoons of dried oregano or twice the amount of the fresh herb over a quart of hot water and let the tea sit for five to ten minutes.
-If you don’t use a tea infuser, you’ll need to strain the spice before drinking.
+To make your tea, pour a quarter of a liter of hot water over one to two teaspoons of dried oregano or twice the amount of the fresh herb and let it sit for five to ten minutes.
+If you don’t have a tea infuser, you’ll need to strain the herb away before drinking.

-A tea for gargling needs a lot of medicinal properties, so you should use three teaspoons of dried oregano or six teaspoons of the fresh plant.
+A tea for gargling rather than drinking needs a lot of medicinal properties, so you should use three teaspoons of dried oregano or six teaspoons of the fresh herb.
 Brew the herb with a cup of water and let the tea steep for at least ten minutes.

 For sore throats, gargle with the lukewarm tea for several minutes up to six times a day.